microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 The `@dx.op.linAlgMatrixStoreToDescriptor`,
 `@dx.op.linAlgMatrixAccumulateToDescriptor`, and
-`@dx.op.vectorAccumulateToDescriptor` operations write data to a descriptor.
+`@dx.op.linAlgVectorAccumulateToDescriptor` operations write data to a descriptor.
 Writes to out of bounds memory are a no-op.
 An implementation may either perform bounds checking on the full bounds of the store converting the whole store to a no-op if any elelemt is out of bounds, or it may perform